lostb1t/replex/README.md

 Plex proxy with the following features:

 - Merge movies and shows from hubs on home.
-- Remove watched items from hubs in home and all library home's
+- Remove watched items from hubs in home and library recommended

 ### Settings
 Settings are set via [environment variables](https://kinsta.com/knowledgebase/what-is-an-environment-variable/)